 The Board shall purchase insurance coverage for the Treasurer to ensure the faithful discharge of the Treasurer’s duties.
 Such coverage shall also be purchased for any other officer, employee or independent contractor who shall have the right to authorize the transfer or payment of funds.
 The amount of insurance shall be determined by the Board and may be changed, from time to time, by a vote of the Board.

 SECTION 8.
 SECRETARY.
-The Secretary shall record the minutes of the meetings of the Board; see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law; be custodian of the official records of SWAN; keep a register of the post office address of each member of the Board, which addresses shall be furnished to the Secretary by such member of the Board; and perform all duties of the office of Secretary; and such other duties as from time to time may be assigned to him/her by the President or by the Board.
+The Secretary shall record the minutes of the meetings of the Board; see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law; be custodian of the official records of SWAN; and perform all duties of the office of Secretary; and such other duties as from time to time may be assigned to him/her by the President or by the Board.

 ARTICLE V - FINANCIAL MATTERS.